tactoes/testaco/README.md

 Testaco forms the database checking part of an end-to-end testing framework that allows for [database refactoring](https://en.wikipedia.org/wiki/Database_refactoring).
-Being able to efficiently mutate the data model of the system is a core concern if you want to have end-to-end tests, and failure to reach this goal is probably the biggest reason why people don't test nonfunctional aspects of their systems, which they [should](docs/whynonfunctionaltests.md).
+Being able to efficiently mutate the data model of the system is a core concern if you want to have end-to-end tests and maintain them without great pain, and failure to reach this goal is probably the biggest reason why people don't test nonfunctional aspects of their systems, which they [should](docs/whynonfunctionaltests.md).